Ferry connections to London

 Ferry crossings to continental Europe

 The quickest ferry crossing from continental Europe is from Calais to Dover.
-Crossings take around 90 minutes.
-Ferries are operated by DFDS Seaways and P&O Ferries and run regularly throughout the day and night.
-DFDS Ferries also operates services from Dunkirk to Dover (two hours each way), Dieppe to Newhaven and Amsterdam to Newcastle.
-Longer routes from France and Spain, operated by P&O Ferries and Brittany Ferries, arrive at Portsmouth, Poole and Plymouth.
+Crossings take about 90 minutes.
+Ferries are operated by DFDS Seaways, P&O Ferries and Irish Ferries and run regularly throughout the day and night.
+DFDS Seaways also operates services from Dunkirk to Dover (two hours each way), Dieppe to Newhaven (about four hours) and Amsterdam to Newcastle (about 16 hours overnight).
+Longer routes from France and Spain, operated by Brittany Ferries, arrive at Portsmouth, Poole and Plymouth.

 Stena Line operates a service from the Netherlands (Hook of Holland in Rotterdam) to Harwich.
-The journey usually takes just over six hours.
-There is also a ferry from Esbjerg in Denmark to Harwich, operated by DFDS Seaways, with a journey time of approximately 18 hours.
+The journey usually takes just over six hours by day and eight hours by night.

 Ferry crossings to Ireland

-The fastest routes for ferry travel between Ireland and London are Dublin to Holyhead and Dun Laoghaire to Holyhead.
-On both routes, high-speed vessels operate alongside normal ferry services.
+The fastest routes for ferry travel between Ireland and London is Dublin to Holyhead.

-Services are operated by Irish Ferries, Direct Ferries and Stena Line and journey times are as little as 110 minutes on the high-speed vessels and three hours 15 minutes on the traditional ferries.
-Stena Line also operates a crossing from Rosslare to Fishguard with journey times of three hours 30 mins.
+Services are operated by Irish Ferries and Stena Line.
+Irish Ferries operates the Dublin Swift, a fast ferry with a crossing time of approximately two hours 15 minutes.
+Conventional ferry crossings take between three hours 15 minutes to three hours 30 minutes.
+Stena Line also operates a crossing from Rosslare to Fishguard with journey times of three hours 15 mins.
 And Irish Ferries has a route from Rosslare to Pembroke, which takes four hours.

 Assistance information